abnerpersio/mycontacts-frontend/README.md

 ## mycontacts - frontend
-An web app that saves contacts list in a simple way
+A web app that saves contacts list in a simple way

 #### This project was made for learning React and more about JavaScript